olucurious/Awesome-ARKit/README.md

 * [Climbing AR](https://itunes.apple.com/us/app/climbing-ar/id1438579200?mt=8) - Augmented Reality climbing planner for climbers that pre-plan before ascending the rock climb.
 * [Rikskit](https://itunes.apple.com/us/app/riksroom/id1443213388?mt=8) - Multiplayer AR space.
 Draw, place 3D models from Google Poly, add images, add text, and play a mini-game in Riksroom.
 * [AR Search](https://itunes.apple.com/us/app/ar-search/id1460715687) - This app lets you search in your physical surroundings for any printed text and track the results in real-time, to give you the best search experience possible.
 * [AirSticky](https://apps.apple.com/us/app/airsticky-ar-sticky-notes/id1486880906?ls=1) - Add sticky notes on your table or wall in the Augmented Reality space.
+Notes can contain typed words, web link, and scribble.

 # Tutorials